ideas-lab-nus/lab-website/content/author/admin/_index.md

 - Principal Investigator
 ---

-Adrian Chong is an Assistant Professor in the [Department of Building](http://www.bdg.nus.edu.sg) at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
+Adrian Chong is an Assistant Professor in the [Department of the Built Environment](https://www.sde.nus.edu.sg/bdg/) at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
 He specializes in building performance modelling and simulation, with expertise in uncertainty quantification and building data analytics.
 He leads the Integrated Data, Energy Analysis + Simulation (IDEAS) research group, which engages in the interaction between building performance simulation, real-time data and machine learning.